akwarii/asc/README.md

 - [x] Improvement of the feature computation speed.
 - [x] Efficient KNN graph construction.
-- [ ] Exploration of radius graphs.
 - [ ] Flexible graph factory for better maintainability.
+- [ ] Create the subgraphs on-the-fly to avoid large memory usage (this will permit the user to tune the memory usage with the number of workers)

 **Additional Enhancements:**

 - [ ] Integration of Optuna for efficient hyperparameter tuning and model pruning.
-- [ ] Implementation of a comprehensive logging system (Neptune/TensorBoard/Wandb) for detailed analysis and reproducibility.
+- [ ] Implementation of at least one comprehensive logging system (Neptune/TensorBoard/Wandb) for detailed analysis and reproducibility.
 - [ ] Creation of a user-friendly command-line interface (CLI) based on argparse for ease of use.
+- [ ] Cleaning and merging the different datasets and upload it somewhere.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>